-BOP Artists is a new residency opportunity in partnership with National Theatre of Scotland for disabled artists in Scotland to develop their skills and an idea for a new project that will impact on career and practice in the longer term.
+BOP Artists was a residency opportunity in autumn 2017, in partnership with National Theatre of Scotland for disabled artists in Scotland to develop their skills and an idea for a new project that will impact on career and practice in the longer term.

-BOP Artists is delighted to announce the cohort of three artists that have been selected for support in 2017.
-Aminder Virdee, Jen McGregor and Stuart Pyper have all brought strong ideas for development to the project and we are excited to work with them between now and November.
-The project will be tailored to their development needs and will create unique opportunities to support the development of their ideas by providing access to expertise within the National Theatre of Scotland.
+The BOP Artists supported in 2017 were: Aminder Virdee, Jen McGregor and Stuart Pyper.
+Each of them brought strong creative ideas for development and you can find out about each other personal journeys with BOP Artists below.
+The project was tailored to their development needs and created unique opportunities to support the development of their ideas by providing access to expertise within the National Theatre of Scotland and other industry professionals.

 For more information please contact email@example.com.